First Baptist Church (Newport News, Virginia)

 The First Baptist Church is a historic church building, now housing the non-denominational Dominion Outreach Worship Center, at 119 29th Street in Newport News, Virginia.
 Built in 1902, the church is a prominent local example of Romanesque Revival architecture executed in stone.
 It was designed by R.H.
 Hunt of Chattanooga.
 It is fronted by a three-arch recessed porch, flanked by a tower on the left whose upper stages have rounded corners, and is capped by a pyramidal roof with conical turrets at the corners.

-The congregation was organized in the 1880s, and occupied this site until the 1980s.
-The congregation opened a suburban chapel in 1979.
-It operated on both sites for many years before closing the 29th Street church.
+History

+The congregation responsible for building the church was organized as Newport News Baptist Church in 1881, the same year the C&O Railway came to the area.
+A meeting on 14 July 1881 held at Warwick (Denbigh) Baptist Church ordained L.R.
+Millbourne as the initial pastor, who served simultaneously at Denbigh (Warwick County), Newport News, and Emmaus (York County) for a time.
+With the railroad's arrival came rapid development of the area, and by 14 Jun 1883 the congregation is constituted as First Baptist Church (Newport News).
+This was the same year the first telephone switchboard was established in Newport News.
+In 1888, land was granted by Rev. Isaac Gates.
+A brick building was erected and dedicated at the corner of 29th Street and Washington Avenue on November 23, 1890.